 Cycling in Lisbon

 We paid a visit to Lisbon for the first time this month as a treat for Hannah’s birthday.
-As usual, when we’re away we like to get in a bike tour to see more of the city and some of those less obvious and non-touristy things that locals get to experience.
+As usual, when we’re away (like in Malta) we like to get on a bike tour to see more of the city and some of those less obvious and non-touristy things that locals get to experience.

 We started in the Alfama district, the oldest district in Lisbon.
 Built by the Moors originally, this area of the city avoided destruction from the earthquake as it was perched on the hillside away from the river.
 Traditionally quite a poor area of the city, in recent times it’s been regenerated into an area with lots of arty cafes and bars.